SAICSP/saicsp/README.md

 ### Project 3: [Weather-App](https://github.com/SAICSP/WeatherApp)
 **[Live Demo](https://weatherappbysai.netlify.app/)**

-Weather App providing real-time weather details such as temperature, humidity, and more.
-Built with Material UI, the app allows users to search for any city and receive up-to-date weather information.
-Technologies include React, JavaScript, HTML, CSS, and Node.js.
+Weather App providing real-time weather details such as temperature,humidity and more.
+Built with Material UI, the app allows users to search any city and receive up-to-data as weather information.Technologies include React,JavaScript,HTML,CSS and Node.js.

 ---

 ## 📊 GitHub Stats: